g0v-br/Orcamento-Inteligente.br/README.md

 The optional parameter *s* allows filtering the displayed objects whose title, description or id contains, even partially, match the parameter value.

+LODMAP2D does not support the bgo:SubDomain concept

 ## Development